Results 1 to 3 of 3

 Franke, thanks for your article on such a lame game.

 No one here has commented on the face mask proclivity in this game.
-Besides what was called on both sides, did anyone else see Rotens attempt to tear his mans head clean off and get away with it?Fell for the hype once again.
+Besides what was called on both sides, did anyone else see Rotens attempt to tear his mans head clean off and get away with it?Let the hype begin.

 Re: RamView, 11/25/2007: Seahawks 24, Rams 19 (Long)the Rams are Wile E. Coyote.
 And Marc Bulger just got flattened by another boulder. :x:\[SIGPIC][/SIGPIC]